acarrico/evaluator/README.md

 **Update:** Matthew Flatt's sets of scopes expander has been merged into Racket's main branch.

+# Session 33 — bindings

+This section's git tag is *bindings*

+Mathew Flatt defines the binding table as "the global table that maps a ⟨symbol, scope set⟩ pair to a representation of a binding".
+He suggests storing entries in the scopes, so that when a scope becomes unreachable, so does its entries.

+I've been using immutable persistent state so far, so it makes sense for me to use an actual table for the binding table.
+Unfortunately Racket doesn't provide immutable persistent weak tables.
+For now, I've used a weak table to partition the binding table by scope (*BindingTable-extend* takes a hint to determine the new entry's partition).
+The side effect is ok for now, but could be a problem if I did something crazy that branched the expander (speculative expansion?).

 # Session 32

 Add another operator, SetofScopeOps-merge, to merge lazy set-of-scopes